chrisli30/RIL-DOCS/Smart Contract Development/Developing Smart Contracts in RSK.md

 Deployment may delay a little bit.

-If everything is ok, you will see the following output：
+If everything is ok, you will see the following output:

 ```js
 Compiling your contracts...